KRFOSS/kali-docs/usb/usb-persistence/index.md

 kali@kali:~$ sudo mkfs.ext4 -L persistence ${usb}3
 ```

 4. Create a mount point, mount the new partition there, and then create the configuration file to enable persistence.
-Finally, unmount the partition.
+Finally, unmount the partition:

 ```console
 kali@kali:~$ usb=/dev/sdb